 Using TENS as Physiotherapy Treatment for Pain Conditions

 TENS is a kind of electrotherapy.
-It stands for Transcutaneous Electrical Nerve Stimulation, and it is the most common type of physiotherapy treatment used for pain management.
+It stands for Transcutaneous Electrical Nerve Stimulation, the most common type of physiotherapy treatment used for pain management.

 How does TENS work?

-As the name suggests, TENS involves sending electrical signals through the skin to stimulate the nerve endings that are causing a patient’s pain.
-The reason this is effective is that it figuratively fights fire with fire.
+As the name suggests, TENS involves sending electrical signals through the skin to stimulate the nerve endings causing a patient’s pain.
+This is effective because it figuratively fights fire with fire.

 The nervous system uses electrical impulses to send pain signals to the brain.
 By introducing small doses of external electricity, the nerves become overstimulated and are effectively blocked from telling the brain to sense pain.